Lee Collins (footballer, born 1988): Port Vale

 He got the perfect start to the 2010–11 season by blasting in the only goal of the opening game of the season at Bury.
 Anticipating interest from other clubs, in September Adams began negotiations to extend his contract by a further season.
 Upon signing the deal Collins praised current and former training staff at the club, naming Dean Glover, Lee Sinnott, Mark Grew, Geoff Horsfield, and Micky Adams as people who helped his progress 'massively'.
 His consistency over his 48 appearances helped Vale to boast one of the strongest defensive records in the division that season.

 He missed a few weeks at the start of the 2011–12 season after undergoing a small operation to repair a hernia-related problem.
 He was then sidelined for a further five weeks after he had to undergo surgery on an unrelated groin injury.
-Vale conceded eighteen goals in the twelve games that Collins missed, before keeping a clean sheet on his return to the first-team on 12 November, a goalless draw with Grimsby Town in the FA Cup.
+Vale conceded 18 goals in the twelve games that Collins missed, before keeping a clean sheet on his return to the first-team on 12 November, a goalless draw with Grimsby Town in the FA Cup.
 He again was sidelined in January, as he picked up an ankle injury.
 In total he made 162 appearances for Vale, scoring four goals.
 Collins was named as Port Vale's best left-back of the 2010s in a public poll taken in January 2020 by The Sentinel; he received 50% of the vote, ahead of Carl Dickinson (40%).

 Barnsley

 On 15 March 2012, Collins joined Barnsley on loan for the remainder of the season, with the move becoming permanent at the end of the season.
 Port Vale received £50,000 for the loan deal.
-He arrived at Oakwell in the midst of an injury crisis in the Barnsley defence.
+He arrived at Oakwell amid an injury crisis in the Barnsley defence.
 He impressed manager Keith Hill in his seven appearances in 2011–12, particularly in the game against Blackpool.

 Despite injuries to other "Tykes" defenders, he did not feature in the first-team at the start of the 2012–13 season.
 On 28 September 2012, Collins joined League One side Shrewsbury Town on a month-long loan deal.
 "Shrews" boss Graham Turner, his former manager at Hereford, said that he would provide valuable defensive experience and cover following an injury to Joe Jacobson.
 Collins made eight appearances before he had his loan deal extended by one month.
 On 29 November, his loan was cut short and he returned to his parent club.
 Having never taken to the field for Barnsley in the 2012–13 season, he was released from his contract on 31 January 2013 by manager David Flitcroft.